MwangiN/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines displays the first 10 lines of /etc/passwd <br />
 6-third_line dislays the thirdline in a file <br />
 7-line creates a file by use of  sinle quotes for Bash ignore <br />
+8-cwd_state overwites content of a file with ls -la output <br />